 Dental Veneers

 If the fracture affects a front tooth and there is concern about aesthetics, a dental veneer may be considered.
+Veneers are thin porcelain or composite shells that are placed over the front surface of a tooth to restore its appearance and provide protection.

 Dental Crowns